Huntly Castle: John Gordon, Earl of Sutherland

 John Gordon, 11th Earl of Sutherland and his wife Marion Seton were poisoned at Helmsdale Castle in 1567 by Isobel Sinclair, the wife of Gordon of Gartly.
 Isobel Seton's own son also died, but the fifteen-year-old heir of Sutherland, Alexander Gordon was unharmed.
 He was made to marry the Earl of Caithness' daughter Barbara Sinclair.
 In 1569 he escaped from the Sinclairs to Huntly Castle and remained at Huntly until he came of age in 1573.
-Barbara Sinclair died, and Alexander Gordon, now Earl of Sutherland, married Jean Gordon, former wife of the Earl of Bothwell, who had also found a refuge at Huntly Castle.
+Barbara Sinclair died, and on 13 December 1573 Alexander Gordon, now Earl of Sutherland, married Jean Gordon, former wife of the Earl of Bothwell, who had also found a refuge at Huntly Castle.